|Eye Color||Blue Hazel|

 Rohran often sought his father's approval, something he feels, rightly or wrongly, he has yet to obtain.
 These feelings are something that are most often expressed in one of Rohran's four great loves in life: Poetry.
 Cleaving to the Chivalric ideals, Rohran fancies himself a poet of great skill, often composing sonnets and epics, though he's not above a limerick or two when out drinking with his men.

-As for the other three loves, they are his role, of General, a title earned through years of dedicated, hard work and bestowed upon him three years ago when his father retired, boar hunting, and, lastly, his daughter, Elaine.
-The baby is less than a year old and no one knows, or even suspects, who the mother might be.
-Rohran has never married, and the looks he gives those who ask is withering at best.
+As for the other three loves, they are his role, of General, a title earned through years of dedicated, hard work and bestowed upon him five years ago when his father retired, boar hunting, and, lastly, his daughter, Elaine.
+The three year old's origin is not something he speaks of, and the looks he gives those who ask is withering at best.
 Still, he calls the child daughter, and none have yet had the wherewithal to challenge him.
-Not even his father.
+With his duties as Oakhaven's General being as busy (and dangerous) as they are, the little girl has been left to foster with Natalia Whisper with the full blessing of House Keaton.